pkelaita/awsp/README.md

 # awsp

 A handy script to switch/manage different AWS profiles from the CLI.
+Requires the [AWS CLI](https://aws.amazon.com/cli/) to be installed (obviously).

 Arguments: